Quick Jump Menu

 These materials are used for pouring water over hot sauna stones, creating waves of heat that’ll penetrate into your skin and open your pores to help you sweat out all those unwanted toxins and slough off dead skin cells for smoother, more youthful skin.

 One of the benefits of saunas is improved blood circulation throughout your body.
-Eating a heavy meal will require a lot of your blood to be channeled and concentrated in your digestive system, so it can get in the way of achieving this benefit.
+Eating a heavy meal will require a lot of your blood to be channelled and concentrated in your digestive system, so it can get in the way of achieving this benefit.
 You’ll want to have as much blood as possible freely circulating in all parts of your body, for a truly revitalizing sauna bath experience.

 After eating a heavy meal, you’ll need to allow at least an hour before going into the sauna.
-If you should eat immediately before the sauna bath, opt for a light meal that’s easily digested instead.
+If you should eat immediately before the sauna bath, opt for a light meal that’s easily digested instead

 Drinking a glass of water before the sauna should be enough; excess water intake can be counterproductive as it diminishes the efficacy of the sauna’s detoxification process.
 For lengthier sauna baths, you may also keep your body hydrated by drinking water during the sessions to continuously replace lost fluids.

 On the other hand, steer clear of alcoholic beverages before and during the sauna.
-They greatly increase the risk of dehydration, and also pose other health risks as alcohol can affect your balance, movement, sensation, mood, judgment, and other mental capabilities.
+They greatly increase the risk of dehydration, and also pose other health risks as alcohol can affect your balance, movement, sensation, mood, judgment, and other mental capabilities

 Saunas are beneficial to your body only if you let them do their job—that is, have the heat penetrate your body and open up your pores.
 Having a towel to lie or sit on is appropriate for hygiene, but having any other piece of clothing on will decrease the overall effectiveness of your entire sauna experience.

 It will also clear your skin of lotions and other creams you may have applied on your skin, allowing your pores to be clean and open for perspiration to run freely.
 In addition, the shower will unclog your pores of any dirt and dust that may impede sweat production.

-After you shower, do not apply oils, lotions, powder, or any other product that may again clog up your pores.
+After you shower, do not apply oils, lotions, powder, or any other product that may again clog up your pores

 Though saunas will exert their most beneficial effects at 15 to 20 minutes into the session, you don’t need to start out by taking the full 20-minute session immediately.
 Research shows that a few minutes in the sauna can increase a person’s heart rate by 30 percent and elevate skin temperature to 104˚F. You’ll have to start slowly and see how your body reacts and adjusts to the sauna environment first.

 For starters, time your initial sauna sessions to be five minutes long, max.
 This will allow your body to grow accustomed to the heat first and make for a more enjoyable sauna experience, not one where you’ll be agonizing over the discomfort of the heat.

 Falling asleep inside the sauna is potentially dangerous, so take caution not to make that mistake.
-Some home steam saunas are equipped with timers for your safety; they automatically turn off the steam supply after a preset time.
+Some home steam saunas are equipped with timers for your safety; they automatically turn off the steam supply after a preset time

 If you’re alone in the sauna or a shared sauna is not that crowded, lie on the bench to allow a more even heat distribution over the entire length of your body.

 Also, if the sauna has more than one bench in multiple levels, the lower bench will give you a lower temperature than the rest of the room.
-If you’re just starting out, lie on the lowest bench first and work your way up once your body has adjusted to the heat.
+If you’re just starting out, lie on the lowest bench first and work your way up once your body has adjusted to the heat

 While in the sauna, stay quiet and relaxed.
 Avoid tensing your muscles and reflect on positive thoughts and emotions.
 Be present in the moment and keep your mind clear of worries about the things that are still on your to-do list.
 This is your time to unwind and relax

 Another great way of promoting optimum relaxation is through aromatherapy.
 Soothing fragrances can uplift your mood and improve your overall well-being, and combining them with saunas is a perfect way to boost their benefits.

 Eucalyptus, peppermint and spearmint open the sinuses and help relieve stuffy noses and coughs.
 Add a couple of drops of your favorite fragrance oil to the bucket of water you’ll use for pouring onto the hot stones throughout your sauna.
-The aroma produced will calm your senses and help you relax better.
+The aroma produced will calm your senses and help you relax better

 To avoid this, get up from your lying position slowly and sit up for a few moments first before finally standing up to exit the sauna room.
-If you do feel lightheaded or faint anytime during the sauna, leave the room even if your session is not yet finished so you can start cooling down.
+If you do feel lightheaded or faint anytime during the sauna, leave the room even if your session is not yet finished so you can start cooling down